L-alt-1/Python-Beginner-Projects/README.md

-Projects I did for my python module.
+Projects I did for my python module throughout the first semester.
 Classified as beginner because this was like my first time coding.<3